-Rebecca Bonner, M.Ed., MUPP is a founding board member of GPARE and Secretary of the Board of Directors of GPARE as well as its acting Executive Director.
+Rebecca Bonner, M.Ed., MUPP is a founding board member of GPARE as well as its acting Executive Director.
 She has worked with non-profits for over 20 years in secondary and post-secondary education as well as small business development and currently sits on the Advisory Board of the Office of Addiction Services for the city of Philadelphia.
 She earned her Master of Urban Planning and Policy from the University of Illinois at Chicago and her Master of Education from Temple University.
 For seven years, she worked as a middle school division leader and faculty coordinator for an independent Friends school in Philadelphia where she handled day-to-day operations concerning budget, staffing, student discipline and curriculum development.
 Rebecca and her husband live in Swarthmore and have three daughters.

 Beth Fitzsimons is Clinical Affairs Director at Kerathin, a medical device firm located in Chester, PA.
 Beth is a member of the Executive Committee of the Board of Trustees of Caron Foundation, a nationally-renowned treatment facility for substance addiction in Wernersville, PA.
 She is the Chair of the Human Resource Committee at Caron, and serves on the Compensation Committee as well.
 Beth is a past Chair of the Association of Recovery Schools, a national organization for the advocacy of recovery education in secondary and post-secondary schools.
-Beth brings her experience with national recovery organizations to the Board of GPARE.